Joseph-Mitchell/Database-Systems-Coursework/README.md

 Part 1 involved creating a series of SELECT statements to retrieve specified data from the database, while part 2 required the alteration of the database to create desired changes.

 The haulage.sql file is used to create the initial given database.
+Below is a diagram of the initial database:

+!(/img/database.png)